 Music & Culture

-Overall, the degree furnishes students with the core intellectual tools for pursuing musicological or practice-based (composition) research while also facilitating specialisation and encouraging independent scholarship.
-Students are part of a lively, collaborative research culture and engage regularly with visiting seminar speakers.
-Students often go on to doctoral study, when they are supported by faculty during the Masters to develop research ideas and funding proposals, yet also go on to a range of related careers in the arts and cultural heritage sector, media, teaching, and many other professions.
+Overall, the degree furnishes students with the core intellectual tools for pursuing research and creative practices in musicology, ethnomusicology or composition, while also facilitating specialisation and encouraging independent scholarship.
+Students form an integral part of our lively, collaborative research culture and engage regularly with visiting seminar speakers.
+For those students who want to go on to doctoral study, our faculty are experienced in supporting them to develop research ideas and funding proposals.
+Our graduates also go on to a range of related careers in the arts and cultural heritage sector, media, teaching, and many other professions.

 The UCD School of Music is one of the leading centres for graduate musical study in Ireland and a QS World Top 100 Performing Arts department.